jidongxiao/CSCI1200-DataStructures/labs/13_exceptions_inheritance/README.md

 we know that that list of points is in fact that type of shape.
 Remember, the only way for a constructor to fail is to throw an exception.

-## Checkpoint 0

-If you haven’t done so already, please complete your course evaluation for Data Structures (your honest & anonymous feedback is very important!).
-Have the webpage receipt saying “completed” open in your browser to receive credit for Checkpoint 0.

 ## Checkpoint 1: Shape Hierarchy

 *estimate: 20-40 minutes*